 This was a weekend project i did for fun and to get my mind of some other projects for a while.

 I have printed both the Base and hanger aswell as the bushings.
 The skaterboard is a cheap one that i took the measurements form and used the existing screws, nuts and washers.
 There´s also a 195mm long M8 threaded rod that all the way thru that holds the wheel and basically the entire design is highly dependet on this rod.
 I have tried to take a differnt approach in regards of the orientation but you can print it anyway you like using support.

-This one is printed in thick layers of Carbon Fiber infused Nylon with a high level of infill.
+This one is printed in thick layers of Carbon Fiber infused Nylon with settings optimised for a strong print.
 Even though the CF will stabilize the "hanger" to a certain degree.
 Exposed to a high impact the Nylon will flex and the steel rod will most likely bend.